 Submarine Cable Systems

-As submarine capabilities develop, the demand is for increased data rates and higher bandwidth.
-The TelemetriX™ architecture brings together power, control, high frequency, and optical capabilities to optimise system performance and safeguard essential systems.
-Surface and submarine fleets integrating TelemetriX™ into their technology can expect long service lives with full operational reliability.
+SMI’s TelemetriX™ architecture brings together power, control, high frequency, and optical capabilities to optimise system performance and safeguard essential systems.
+Submarine fleets integrating TelemetriX™ into their technology can expect long service lives with full operational reliability.

 TelemetriX™ products were developed for future naval capabilities but are being retrofitted to platforms to enable early deployment of pioneering tactical technologies and ensure reliability.

-Failing cables have driven a thriving economy with some manufacturers able to produce cables time and again, replacing repeatedly as leaks occur and systems / platform failures result.
-With essential navigation, sonar and weapons systems repeatedly falling out of service – there’s no other option but to replace cable sets.
+These programmes have driven a thriving support economy, with some manufacturers able to sell the same products time and again, replacing them repeatedly over the life of the boat to pre-empt their failure or after a leak has occurred.
+With essential navigation, sonar and weapons systems totally reliant on cable system for their performance, there’s no other option but to replace cable sets.

-Tired of being hostages to fortune and with defence budgets across the world under pressure, astute naval engineers are now evaluating based on through life costs, looking for fit and forget solutions which remain reliable throughout the life of the platform.
+Tired of being hostages to fortune and with defence budgets across the world under pressure, astute naval engineers are now evaluating cabling infrastructure based on through life costs, looking for fit and forget solutions that will not fail throughout the life of the platform.

-By designing in appropriate technologies and selecting right first time, every time, manufacturers should be able to not only eradicate cable leaks, but plug porous defence budgets too.
+By designing in appropriate technologies and selecting right first time, every time, manufacturers can eradicate cable leaks and plug porous defence budgets.

-Naturally all products for submarine applications are bespoke so we encourage early engagement with our design engineers so that customers can benefit from product expertise, application experience and the economies associated with designed-for-manufacture intelligence.
+Products for submarine applications are bespoke so we encourage early engagement with our design engineers to benefit from our product expertise, application experience and the economies associated with designed-for-manufacture intelligence.